GetMetaMap/metamap-ios-sdk/Integration_iOS.md

     [MFKYC instance].metadata = @{"key": "value"};
     MFKYCButton *matiButton =[[MFKYCButton alloc] init];
-    matiButton.frame = CGRectMake(0, 20, 320, 60);//you can change position,width and height :)
+    matiButton.frame = CGRectMake(0, 20, 320, 60);//you can change position,width and height
     matiButton.title = "Custom";
     [self.view addSubview:matiButton];

 ## Mati KYC Delegate

-Use the delegate functions below in order to handle the success / failure of login
+Use the delegate functions below in order to handle the success / failure of each verification.

 ### Swift

-    //as always, assign the controller of your choice to be the Mati button delegate MFKYC.instance.delegate = self
+    //Assign the controller of your choice to be the Mati button delegate MFKYC.instance.delegate = self

     func mfKYCLoginSuccess(identityId: String) {